joshfinley/joshfinley.github.io/content/posts/2022-05-13-game-hacking-writing-a-radar.md

 2. Traverse game objects to find relevant data (player positions, player information, loot locations, etc)
 3. Stream relevent data to a plotting utility and display a live feed of information to the user

-As a result of my efforts to implement such a program, I'm happy to share my project [radkov](https://github.com/joshfinley/radkov), an EFT radar base project written in Go.
+As a result of my efforts to implement such a program, I'm happy to share my project, [radkov](https://github.com/joshfinley/radkov), an EFT radar base project written in Go.
 This project contains the source for accessing game memory, locating player data, and streaming it using gRPC.
 The remainder of this post will break down the components of this project and explain how it was written.

 ### Project Layout